dijkstracula/website/content/blog/Proving-The-Coding-Interview.md

 that something went wrong.
 It's far better to know beforehand than hope for the best and wait for your program to crash in production!

-We can start to see that Dafny is doing something similar but at compiletime: we thread facts through our program using `requres` and `ensures` statements, which it uses to prove to itself, and us, that there are no situations where something _could_ go wrong.
+We can start to see that Dafny is doing something similar but at compile-time: we thread facts through our program using `requires` and `ensures` statements, which it uses to prove to itself, and us, that there are no situations where something _could_ go wrong.